Email this link to a friend.

 Cryptospermia or cryptozoospermia is not a very common condition, which is one of the reasons this diagnosis is often missed.
-The word crypto means hidden, and as the word suggests, patients with cryptospermia have occasional sperm in the semen, but because their numbers are so few, they are very difficult to find, and easy to miss.
-This is quite a common problem when the semen analysis is done in a general medical laboratory, where the laboratory technicians are not experienced , and don't know how to do the semen analysis properly.
+The word crypto means hidden, and as the word suggests, patients with cryptospermia have occasional sperm in the semen, but because their numbers are so few, they are very difficult to find and easy to miss.
+This is quite a common problem when the semen analysis is done in a general medical laboratory, where the laboratory technicians are not experienced and don't know how to do the semen analysis properly.
 A lot of technicians will do the microscopic analysis of the semen sample quite casually - and will report it is as having a zero sperm count or azoospermia, if they cannot see sperm in the first quick glance.

 This is why it's extremely important that before labeling the sample as being azoospermia, the laboratory technician should centrifuge the sperm sample and look at the pellet very carefully for the presence of sperm.

-Not only is it important for technicians to be aware of this condition, it's equally important for patients to be vigilant.
+Not only is it important for technicians to be aware of this condition, but it's also equally important for patients to be vigilant.
 Thus, if your semen analysis is reported as showing azoospermia, these are the two things you need to do.

 - You should provide a sequential ejaculate, where you provide 2 samples for analysis.
 You need to give the second semen sample 1-2 hours after the first.
-This will often contain a few sperm, even when the first does not, because it is "fresher".
+This will often contain a few sperm, even when the first does not because it is fresher.

 - Explicitly request the lab to centrifuge the semen sample and check the pellet for sperm.
 Good labs will do this routinely, but unfortunately, some fail to do so.